ersinakyuz/TR-News/README.md

 your cinnamon desktop.
 You can choose how often it updates the "database" of news and how often it changes the news displayed.

+You can :

+* Choose the refresh rate of all the news
+* Choose the refresh rate of the display of each news
+* Choose whether you want pictures or not
+* Choose the size of the desklet

 Tested with Linux Mint 17.2 / Cinnamon 2.6.13 (Fully functional)

 ## This program is a free software :